-\The reporting period excludes the final PPR due at closeout.
+^{}The reporting period excludes the final PPR due at closeout.

-Note: Based on anticipated award date of March 2023, the first PPR submission will be due on July 30, 2023.
-Grant and subgrant recipients may be asked to submit products funded by the ACP Outreach Grant Program to share as a best practice for others to leverage.
+Note: Based on anticipated funding announcement date of September 2023, the first PPR and PPR Supplemental submission will be due on January 30, 2024.
+Grant and subgrant recipients may be asked to submit ACP outreach materials funded by the ACP Outreach Grant Program to share as a best practice for others to use.